-If you have found a bumblebee in a similar condition, my advice to you would be to take it outside and place it on some flowers where it can spend the remainder of its time in its natural environment, and allow nature to take its course.
+It would be better to leave it outside, and if you have already taken it into the house, take it back out again and place it on some flowers where it can spend the remainder of its time in its natural environment.

-If you'd like to help bees, however, there is still much you can do to assist bees for the rest of this year, and to help future colonies:
+If you'd like to help bees, however, there is still much you can do to assist future colonies, in particular, include lots of plants for bees in your garden!

-Here is one such query I received:
+Here is the query I received:

 My response was as follows:

 If the bumble bee is still alive right now, I advise you to place it outside on some flowers - if possible, whilst it is still light - or very early in the morning (I don't know what your shifts are) and allow nature to take its course.